waymondo/hoardable/README.md

 # Hoardable

-Hoardable is an ActiveRecord extension for Ruby 2.7+, Rails 7+, and PostgreSQL that allows for versioning and soft-deletion of records through the use of **uni-temporal inherited tables**.
+Hoardable is an ActiveRecord extension for Ruby 2.6+, Rails 6.1+, and PostgreSQL that allows for versioning and soft-deletion of records through the use of *uni-temporal inherited tables*.

 ### Huh?